bmoore813/maestro-db/README.md

 - Load balancing

 # Part 4 - Deployment
-- Deploy codebase with Kubernetes locallay
+- Deploy codebase with Kubernetes locally
 - Add in terraform to deploy on GKE

 # Part 5 - Profits